The complex Lorentzian Leech lattice and the bimonster (II): Abstract

 \section{Abstract}

 Let $D$ be the incidence graph of the projective plane over $\FF_3$.
 The Artin group of the graph $D$ maps onto the bimonster and a complex hyperbolic reflection group $\Gamma$ acting on $13$ dimensional complex hyperbolic space $Y$.
 The generators of the Artin group are mapped to elements of order $2$ (resp. $3$) in the bimonster (resp. $\Gamma$).
-Let $Y^{\circ} \subseteq Y$ be the complement of the union of the fixed points of reflections in $\Gamma$.
+Let $Y^{\circ} \subseteq Y$ be the complement of the union of the mirrors of $\Gamma$.
 Daniel Allcock has conjectured that the orbifold fundamental group of $Y^{\circ}/\Gamma$ surjects onto bimonster.

 In this article we study the reflection group $\Gamma$.
-We show that the Artin group of $D$ maps to the orbifold fundamental group of $Y^{\circ}/\Gamma$, thus answering a question in Allcock's article ``A monstrous proposal'' and taking one step towards the proof of Allcock's conjecture.
-The finite group $\Aut(D)$ acts on $Y$.
-We make a detailed study of the complex hyperbolic line fixed by the subgroup $\op{L}_3(3) \subseteq \Aut(D)$.
-We define meromorphic automorphic forms on $Y$, invariant under $\Gamma$, with poles along mirrors.
-We show that the restriction of these forms to the complex hyperbolic line fixed by $\op{L}_3(3)$ gives meromorphic modular forms of level $13$.
+Our main result shows that there is homomorphism from the Artin group of $D$ to the orbifold fundamental group of $Y^{\circ}/\Gamma$, obtained by sending the Artin generators to the generators of monodromy around the mirrors of the generating reflections in $\Gamma$.
+This answers a question in Allcock's article ``A monstrous proposal'' and takes a step towards the proof of Allcock's conjecture.
+The finite group $ \op{PGL}(3, \FF_3) \subseteq \Aut(D)$ acts on $Y$ and fixes a complex hyperbolic line pointwise.
+We show that the restriction of $\Gamma$-invariant meromorphic automorphic forms on $Y$ to the complex hyperbolic line fixed by $\op{PGL}(3, \FF_3)$ gives meromorphic modular forms of level $13$.